How to Pour a Concrete Sidewalk

 Spread gravel 4-in. deep between the forms.
 Pack dirt against the outside and gravel against the inside of forms to add support when pouring and to achieve smooth curves.
 It’s not necessary to compact the gravel.

 Cut Concrete Mesh to Fit

 Steel mesh and expansion strip prevent heaving, cracking and buckling.
-Mesh comes in 5-ft. wide, 25- or 50-ft. long rolls.
-Some lumberyards also carry 5 x 8-ft. flat sheets of mesh that are easier to handle but cost more per square foot.
+Mesh comes in 5-foot wide, 25- or 50-ft. long rolls.
+Some lumberyards also carry 5-x 8-ft. flat sheets of mesh that are easier to handle but cost more per square foot.
 If a roll is a little too short for the job, finish up the rest with these sheets rather than buying a second roll.

 DON’T LOSE AN EYE!
 Mesh is wound like a spring.
 After you cut a length, it can leap back at you with steel fangs.
 Wear safety glasses and make sure you and your partner understand that neither of you steps off an end without warning the other.

 Wrap Mesh Ends

 Overlap mesh layers at least 6 in. and join them by either twisting cut ends around the next sheet or wrapping wires on each 6-in. square.

 To Keep Your Concrete Walkway Cost in Check: Order the Right Concrete Mix

 Order the concrete a few days ahead.
 If rain threatens, you can usually cancel up to two hours before delivery.
 Although dispatchers are quite helpful in helping you determine concrete walkway cost, you should at least know the basics before you call: